What's the most addictive food for you?

 He will today address an Australasian psychiatry conference in Wellington on research into food addiction.

-The symptoms were similar to those in drug and alcohol addicts, he told The Dominion Post.
+The symptoms were similar to those in drug and alcohol addicts, he said.

 "Like people with methamphetamine, you don't get the shaking, but it's the craving, feeling deprived and really needing it.

 "It's like they need those particular foods as if their lives depended on it.
 But they don't; they've got their wires crossed.